-Best Grand Rapids Playgrounds Listed by Amenity and/or Location
+Best Grand Rapids Area Playgrounds Listed by Amenity and/or Location

 Kids love parks.
 And as a parent, I do too.
-My kids get to be outside and explore and be active.
+My kids get to be outside, explore, and be active.
 And all of this entertainment is usually FREE.
 It doesn’t get much better than that!

 West Michigan’s Favorite Parks and Playgrounds